Skycamefalling

-Skycamefalling are an American metalcore band from Long Island, New York.
+Skycamefalling is an American metalcore band from Long Island, New York.
 Formed in 1996, the band released three EPs and one full-length album from 1996 to 2003.
 After going through several lineup changes (mainly several drummers and bassists), the band eventually split up in 2003.
 After a seven-year break, four of the five founding members reformed the band in 2010.

 History

 Skycamefalling formed in 1996 and self-released a four-song demo cassette entitled A Penny for Your Confessions.
 The demo went on to sell over a thousand copies and the band was contacted by Belgian record label Good Life Recordings, whom the band had sent a demo tape addressed to the owner Edward Verhaeghe.
 Early influences include Converge, Cave In, Glassjaw, and Pantera.
 The band entered Brass Giraffe studios in New York City in May 1998 to begin recording their label debut EP.
 Recording ended in June that year, and To Forever Embrace The Sun was released in 1998.
 After the release, the band quickly began establishing a fanbase in both the United States as well as Europe and Tzompanakis formed his own record label, One Day Savior Recordings.